Loading tech stack...

 Structured estimation logic, turned into production software.

 The requirement was not a generic lead form.
 It was a working calculator that reflects a real surveying process, handles domain-heavy inputs properly, validates submissions before hand-off, and returns useful estimate outputs through a reliable frontend-to-API flow.
-It shows the kind of work I do best: taking specialist business logic, shaping it into clear software, and shipping production systems that are practical to run and maintain.
+It shows the kind of work Benilli does best: taking specialist logic that might otherwise live in documents, spreadsheets or legacy processes, shaping it into clear software, and shipping systems that are practical to run and maintain.

 Talk about a rebuild calculator